 For most women, gestational diabetes disappears after the pregnancy, although it increases your chances of getting type 2 diabetes later in life.

-“These are cases in which we can make a dramatic impact,” Heddleston said, cases in which the mother or baby would not survive without immediate intervention.
+“These are cases in which we can make a dramatic impact,” Kovacs said, cases in which the mother or baby would not survive without immediate intervention.